18 email marketing performance metrics for improved campaign tracking

 4

-Use interest groups on your forms to find out what topics subscribers are interested in and how often they would like to receive your newsletter.
+Use interest groups on your forms: Find out which topics subscribers are interested in and how often they would like to receive your newsletter.

-List growth rate is the rate at which your number of subscribers increases over time.
-This can help you to understand if your email list building strategy is working well or if it’s time to rethink how you’re collecting subscribers.
+List growth rate is the rate at which the number of subscribers on your list increases over time.
+This can help you to understand if your email list-building strategy is working well or if it’s time to rethink how you’re collecting subscribers.

-It’s natural that with time, the rate that your email list grows will vary, but it’s a good newsletter KPI metric to follow as it can help you to expand your audience and grow your business.
+It’s natural that with time, the rate at which your email list grows will vary, but it’s a good newsletter KPI metric to follow as it can help you to expand your audience and grow your business.

 Top tips to boost your email list growth rate